KBariso/Handfraze/README.md

 ## About Handfraze

 Handfraze is a clone of Handspeak, a resource to the American Sign Language (ASL) dictionary.
 Like Handspeak, Handfraze allows a resource for individuals who wish to learn basics of ASL providing basic phrases in video form from a certified national interpreter.
-Logged in users are able to create phrases to post videos or create comments to phrases that are already created.
+Logged in users are able to create phrases with videos or create comments to phrases that have already been created.

 ### Technologies Used Backend: